jodyheavener/circleci-vscode/README.md

 If your Job is configured to [collect Test metadata](https://circleci.com/docs/2.0/collect-test-data/) you can open them right in VS Code.
 From within a Job tree item click "**View Tests**" and they'll open inside a webview.
 From this webview you can:

-- View each Test, including its programmatic location, name, and failure information.
+- View each Test, including its programmatic location, name, and failure details.
+Where possible, paths within the failure details output will link back to source files.
 - Sort them by status (success, failed), alphabetically, or the length of time each one took.
 - Search through all Tests by name, description, or status.
 - Open the Job in your browser.